awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ### Manually creating an IAM role for native backup and restore<a name="SQLServer.Procedural.Importing.Native.Enabling.IAM"></a>

 If you want to manually create a new IAM role to use with native backup and restore, you can do so\.
 In this case, you create a role to delegate permissions from the Amazon RDS service to your Amazon S3 bucket\.
 When you create an IAM role, you attach a trust relationship and a permissions policy\.
 The trust relationship allows RDS to assume this role\.
-The permissions policy defines the actions this role can do\.
+The permissions policy defines the actions this role can perform\.
 For more information about creating the role, see [ Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.

 For the native backup and restore feature, use trust relationships and permissions policies similar to the examples in this section\.
 In the following example, we use the service principal name `rds.amazonaws.com` as an alias for all service accounts\.
 In the other examples, we specify an Amazon Resource Name \(ARN\) to identify another account, user, or role that we're granting access to in the trust policy\.